Why Move eLearning from Flash to HTML5?

 AUGUST 21, 2015

-really like the idea that Adobe built Prime from the ground up using new technologies such as HTML5 and not Flash.
+I really like the idea that Adobe built Prime from the ground up using new technologies such as HTML5 and not Flash.
 What a difference three short years make in technology.
 However, about a year ago I started to notice the tables turning.
-Adobe Captivate Draft for iPad.
-With Captivate 9, Adobe introduces a new iPad app that looks a lot like Adobe Ideas from a few years back.
-Conclusion.
+Adobe Captivate takes a page from the Adobe Creative Teams.
+I’m happy to see that they are taking full advantage of that in this new release.

 Adobe’s Mobile Packager: Flash on your mobile

 Those of you who know me know that I’ve been excited about Flash for mobile devices for a long time.
 Ever since the first announcements of Flash Lite in 2005/2006, I’ve been studying and working on ways to port the most ubiquitous rich web technology to the mobile space.
 But there have always been some real limitations to using Flash for mobiles.
 First, Flash is only available as a player on two platforms, Windows Mobile and Symbian (Nokia and Sony Ericsson).
 But in the mean time, join the Flash for the iPhone cause on Facebook.
 Well, good news!

 mLearning-World.com: Mobile Learning with Flash Lite 2 and Adobe Captivate

 AUGUST 20, 2006